mpcox/203.328/README.md

 ls
 ```

 Next, you need a dataset of short-read sequences to assemble.
-We'll use the example dataset [ME8432.fastq](example/ME8432.fastq).
+We'll use the example dataset [EV6293.fq](example/EV6293.fq).
 Move the example dataset file into your new directory.

 Take a look at the input reads:
 ```
-head ME8432.fastq
+head EV6293.fq
 ```

 Pay particular attention to how long the input reads are.
-In this example file, the input reads are 40 nucleotides long:
+In this example file, the input reads are 50 nucleotides long:
 ```
-@ME8432_1
-CTTCTGCTTCAATGGGCGAAAGACCCAATGACCTCATCAC
-+ME8432_1
-hhhgh`\ahQhEhhhhhhheOhhQQVhefhhLUheYShhE
-@ME8432_2
-CAAATTGCTGAATTCAAAGAAGCCTTTGCTCTCTTTGATA
-+ME8432_2
-hhhhhhhEhfhhhh[hhhhhhhCChahdDDBhFfhhhhhh
+@EV6293_1
+CCAAGGTGCATCTGACTGGTGAGGAGAAGGCTGCCGTCACCGGCCTGTGG
++
+C1C(=FDFH<DHHJJJJJJ;JG?I)IJHF<IJJHIIHJBJIIJEJICIJ4
+@EV6293_2
+GGGGTTGTTCATAACAGCATCAGGAGTGGACAGGTCCCCAAAGGAGTCAA
++
+CC@FFED+AHHHHEJIJHIIFJJJJJJJIJHJGIGJDG.IJIJJGJHBH=
+@EV6293_3
+CCACCACCTTCTGATAGGCAGCCTGCACCTGAGGGGTGAACTCTTTGCCG
 ...
 ```